the-rachel/styles/writing.md

 This page is getting fleshed out right now!
-Meantime, a lot of the stuff you would want to see is in the [Brand and Content Strategy](https://github.com/the-rachel/styles/blob/master/brand.md) section of my portfolio.
+There's still lots here, but it probably could be organized a little better.
+If you want to see more than what's here, check out the [Brand and Content Strategy](https://github.com/the-rachel/styles/blob/master/brand.md) section of my portfolio.

 #### Community guidelines